-Training is offered in person and online for personnel filling the above positions to help ensure they understand their role and responsibilities in reporting crimes to the NMSU Police Department.
+Training is offered by the Police Department for personnel filling the above positions to help ensure they understand their role and responsibilities in reporting crimes to the NMSU Police

+Department.
 Personnel in the above roles cannot offer nor guarantee confidentiality as it relates to reporting of crimes, though efforts are often made to protect the safety and privacy of crime victims to the extent allowed by law.